Brallen/Tesla_Capstone/Readme.md

 # How to run
 In the root directory run `$ npm start`.
-This will create a web server running on localhost:3000.
+This will create a node express server running at localhost:3001.

 # What this is
-This application runs a website that lets you login to a Tesla account and control a car attached to that account.
-Currently it will only control the first car on the account with no way to switch.
+This application runs our tesla API server that lets us send commands to the tesla servers.
+The public Facing client is located inside tesla-client

 # Known Bugs
-- Spamming API requests makes it stop after 9 occurences
-- Car state not accurately being updated